A guide to whiplash and insurance implications

 As a result of your accident, you may have sustained a whiplash injury and/or a non-whiplash injury (for example, a broken finger).

 There’s no fixed tariff for non-whiplash injuries and you’ll need to consider the valuation of that element of your claim separately.
-The Judicial College Guidelines (JCG) may help with this or you might want to seek advice, which you may need to pay for.
-If you have motor legal insurance as part of your car insurance policy, this could help you cover any costs associated with the advice required.
+The Judicial College Guidelines (JCG) might help with this or you might want to seek advice, which you may need to pay for.

 Frequently asked questions

-What counts as a whiplash injury under the new tariff?
+What counts as a whiplash injury?

-The definition of a ‘whiplash Injury’ is set out by law in the Civil Liability Act 2018, Part 1.
+The definition of a ‘whiplash injury’ is set out by law in the Civil Liability Act 2018, Part 1.
 Essentially, it’s an injury of soft tissue in the neck, back or shoulder when you’re travelling in a vehicle involved in an accident – but there are clear legal definitions that need to be followed when a claim is made.

-You can make a claim for any losses that arise as a result of your injury/injuries.
 Examples include the cost of any treatment or loss of earnings due to time off work.
 You’ll need to provide evidence of these losses, such as receipts for physiotherapy treatment sessions, prescription costs, proof of loss of earnings and care costs.

 Other potential losses related to your vehicle that can be claimed for include: